-The Rubicon Trail in Lake Tahoe is a picturesque 16 mile out and back hiking trail located in Emerald Bay in South Lake Tahoe.
-The Rubicon hiking trail encompasses two beautiful state parks, starting at Eagle Point campground in Emerald Bay State Park, hugging the shoreline of Emerald Bay, and ending with the lighthouse trail at Rubicon Point in DL Bliss State Park.
+The Rubicon Trail in Lake Tahoe is a picturesque 16 mile out and back hiking trail located along the shores of Emerald Bay in South Lake Tahoe.
+The Rubicon hiking trail encompasses two beautiful state parks: Emerald Bay State Park and DL Bliss State Park.

-And may I highly recommend that you hike this trail because it’s stunning!
-There is no need to hike the entire trail on the same day unless you’re feeling particularly ambitious, but pick a portion of it and you will not be disappointed.
+There is no need to hike the entire trail on the same day unless you’re feeling particularly ambitious.
+Instead pick a portion of it and you will not be disappointed.

 The trail can be steep in some sections, but it never feels like you’re climbing up a seemingly endless incline.
 Most of it is like walking a rolling hill, covered of course by towering Pine Trees.